 Although a limited number of controlled trials on family therapeutic interventions for this population exist, the findings show that these types of interventions are effective in both the prevention and treatment of perinatal depression.
 Recommendations for future research are addressed.

 Cluxton-Keller, Fallon and Bruce, Martha L., "Clinical Effectiveness of Family Therapeutic Interventions in the Prevention and Treatment of Perinatal Depression: a Systematic Review and Meta-Analysis" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2842.